UKCloud/documentation/articles/enablement/enbl-how-zerto-migrate-between-regions.md

 Our workload migration service is powered by Zerto, a leading provider of disaster recovery software for the cloud.

+> [!NOTE]
-The migration of VMs within the UKCloud platform is very closely aligned to the disaster recovery of VMs within UKCloud; the small difference being that when you have failed-over the VMs from one region into another, you don't then failback to your primary region.
+> The migration of VMs within the UKCloud platform is very closely aligned to the disaster recovery of VMs within UKCloud; the small difference being that when you have failed-over the VMs from one region into another, you don't then failback to your primary region.
 As such, you'll find that the articles linked to from this article refer to disaster recovery and failover, however the steps also apply to migration.

 ### Intended audience